JoinMarket-Org/joinmarket/README.txt

 TODO implement rate limiting for irc.privmsg to stop the bot being killed due to flood i suggest creating a thread that only dispatches/writes to the irc socket

+TODO sort out the nick = nick + '_' stuff in irclib its not a good way of doing it

 #TODO encrypt messages between taker and maker, to stop trivial server eavesdropping
 # but that wont stop mitm
 # after chats on irc, easiest is to do Trust On First Use, maker sends a pubkey over